-13.4.
-Additional actions for the implementation of the World Heritage Convention

-13.4.1 - Please indicate any additional actions for the implementation of the World Heritage Convention

-Bhutan is in the process of designating Bumdeling Wildlife Sanctuary as the first World Natural Heritage Site.

-14. Good Practice in the Implementation of the World Heritage Convention

-14.1 - Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.
-No WH properties as of now, but the tentative site (natural site) have commendable protection and scientific management.
+- 13.4.
+Additional actions for the implementation of the World Heritage Convention - 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention - 14.
+Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.

+The State Party supports community management of Chief Roi Mata's Domain in accordance with customary governance protocols